sirech/homepage2/src/pages/articles/2023-08-12-my-approach-to-taking-notes/index.md

 I aim to write the shortest thing I can get away with.
 For future feedback, I keep context minimal.
 Instead, I limit myself to observed actions or behaviors.
 I may leave out the impact, as that's something I can add later based on the facts.

 This note is quite raw and not meant for sharing.
 My note for one person is a list of things in chronological order.
-If I don't recall the context anymore, knowing when it happened helps me reverse engineer it.
-I leave enough of a trail to be able to trace it back to the original source.
+If I don't recall the context anymore, knowing when it happened helps me reverse-engineer it.
+I leave enough of a trail to trace it back to the source.

-Sometimes I outsmart myself with some garbled notes so cryptic that I can't decipher them afterwards.
-That's definitely not ideal.
+Sometimes, I outsmart myself with some garbled notes so cryptic that I can't decipher them afterward.
+That's not ideal.
 However, I can't commit to writing tidy notes all the time.
-The occasional failure is an acceptable trade off for me.
+The occasional failure is an acceptable trade-off for me.

 ## The Logistics of Taking Notes

-I wouldn't be too concerned about optimizing logistics, as long as your system fits your workflow.
+I wouldn't be too concerned about optimizing logistics as long as your system fits your workflow.

 Choosing between digital and handwritten notes is a personal preference.
 I prefer digital notes for easy access across devices, but sometimes, I resort to pen and paper for quick notes.
 Regardless of the format, ensure you can find your notes later.
 Otherwise, all the effort gets wasted.